← All articles

 Can you still file if the deadline is close?

 Yes — as long as you have not missed it.
-Many homeowners assume they need weeks to prepare an appeal.
-With the right tools, the evaluation and filing can happen in 2 days.
+Many homeowners assume they need weeks to prepare an appeal, but that is not the case.

 Appealo was built with last-minute filers in mind.
-We have helped King County homeowners file with less than a week before the deadline.
-Enter your address, get your evaluation, and if the case is strong, we handle the filing the same week.
+We file within 2 business days of you signing, as long as your deadline is at least 2 business days away.
+Enter your address, get your evaluation, and if the case is strong, we handle the filing right away.

-Don't wait to see if the deadline is close.
+The sooner you file, the sooner this timeline starts.
 Check your address now — the evaluation is free and takes minutes.

 Is your King County home over-assessed?